 3. Get personal

-Marketers agree that visual content is critical for success in marketing, especially over social media.
+Marketers agree that visual content is critical for success in, especially, social media marketing.
 Studies have shown that out of all the types of content, pictures and images rank the highest for audience engagement.

 If your social strategy involves a lot of images, you should aim for variety to keep your fans from getting burned out on seeing similar pictures posted by you all the time.
 This creates a great opportunity to show your fans that you’re more human than corporate machine.

 Share personal images not just of your staff, but of yourself as well.
 Get your leadership team involved in photoshoots around the office, warehouse, and out in the field.
 Not only will this add a more human element to your brand, but it also shows off your exciting company culture.
 This strategy will make fans feel closer to you, and it could even act as a recruiting tool when it comes time to expand your company and finding new talent.